Title: Quicksilver

 Quicksilver Chapter 1: The Climb

-Saeris Fane sneaks into the forbidden Hub of Zilvaren City and runs into a royal guardian, the same kind of man who killed her mother and neighbor.
-She lies about her name but admits she’s from the plague-ridden Third Ward.
-He panics, and when she fakes the symptoms, he retreats in disgust, hurling his golden gauntlet at her.
+Saeris Fane sneaks into the forbidden Hub of Zilvaren City and runs into a royal guardian, the same kind of soldier who murdered Saeris’s mother and her neighbor.
+She lies about her name but admits that she comes from the plague-ridden Third Ward.
+The guardian panics, and when Saeris fakes the symptoms, he retreats in disgust and hurls his golden gauntlet at her.

 She catches the gauntlet and scales the wall dividing the wards.
-That much gold could free her and her brother Hayden from Zilvaren for good.
-At the top, she feels something odd pulse from inside the gauntlet, pushes the sensation aside, and plans to melt the gold and get the two of them out.
+That much gold could free Saeris and her brother Hayden from Zilvaren forever.
+At the top, she feels a strange pulse inside the gauntlet.
+She pushes the sensation aside and resolves to melt the gold so she and Hayden can escape.

 Quicksilver Chapter 2: Glassmaker

-Saeris brings the gauntlet to Elroy, but he wants no part of it.
-He warns that stealing from the queen’s guard is a death sentence.
-When Elroy brings up her mother’s execution and her ability to manipulate metal, she shuts him down and walks out.
+Saeris brings the gauntlet to Elroy, but Elroy wants no part of it.
+He warns her that stealing from the queen’s guard is a death sentence.
+When Elroy mentions Saeris’s mother’s execution and her ability to manipulate metal, she shuts him down and walks out.

 Outside The House of Kala, Saeris finds Hayden beaten and broke.
-She hands him the satchel and goes inside to deal with Carrion Swift, the smuggler responsible.
-Carrion claims Hayden threw the punch first, then reveals he already knows about the gauntlet and warns that the entire Third Ward will suffer if the guardians trace it back to Saeris.
-He offers to hide the gauntlet in his warehouse.
-She agrees.
+She hands Hayden the satchel and goes inside to confront Carrion Swift, the smuggler responsible.
+Carrion claims Hayden threw the punch first, then reveals that he already knows about the gauntlet and warns that the entire Third Ward will suffer if the guardians trace it back to Saeris.
+Carrion offers to hide the gauntlet in his warehouse, and Saeris agrees.

 Saeris steps back outside.
 Hayden is gone, and so is the satchel.